 A network is a group of computer devices identified by an IP address.
 Networks are broken down into groups, typically called subnets.
 Think of an IP address as a telephone number.
 In order for devices to be able to communicate with each other, every device needs a "telephone number" (from now on called IP address) and they need to be a unique number.
 All IP addresses are formatted with 4 groups of numbers, each one separated with a "."
 The numbers can only be 0-255.
 So they would look something like 192.168.110.23 or something similar.
-The first 3 sets of numbers are like an area code (192.168.110 in 192.168.110.23) and is called a subnet and the last set of numbers is like the "phone" number and is the device number (23 in 192.168.110.23).
+For most home networks, the first 3 sets of numbers are like an area code (192.168.110 in 192.168.110.23) and is called a subnet and the last set of numbers is like the "phone" number and is the device number (23 in 192.168.110.23).
 Only devices on the same subnet (having the same numbers in the first 3 groups) can communicate directly with each other.
 Any device in your network can communicate directly to any other device in your network that is in the same subnet, "area code" just like you can call someone directly by only dialing the 7 digit phone number.

 If one device needs to communicate with another device that is on a different subnet, then that is similar to you trying to call someone in a different area/country code.
 You have to enter some additional "routing" information so the call can be routed to the correct number.
 When a device on a network receives a request to "call" a device in a different subnet, it does not know how to process the request so it will send the request to a Gateway.
 A Gateway is similar to an old fashioned operator.
 The Gateway can be any device that has an IP address but on the same subnet as the device sending the request and the Gateway needs to be able to process the routing of the data.
 The Gateway is usually your home network router or FPP device that is between a controller and the show network.
-The Gateway only has a small "phonebook" to know how to process, it will forward that request to the Gateway it has designated in its settings.
-Sometimes special instructions need to be given to the Gateway in order for the signals to get where they need to go and this is commonly done by establishing what is called a Static Route.
+The Gateway only has a small "phonebook" to know how to route the traffic.
+If the Gateway receives an IP address that it doesn't know how to process, it will forward that request to the Gateway in order for the signals to get where they need to go and this is commonly done by establishing what is called a Static Route.